anu-bioinfo/cloud-rnaseq/README.md

-# HCA
+# scRNA-seq
-  Human Cell Atlas Repo on Chan Zuckerberg Science Initiative
+  scRNA-seq Repo on Chan Zuckerberg Science Initiative
 ## About This Repo
   This repo serves two purposes.